pongasoft/emscripten-glfw/docs/Usage.md

 In the event you want to change this behavior, you can add your own callback by calling `emscripten::glfw3::AddBrowserKeyCallback()` or entirely replace it with `emscripten::glfw3::SetBrowserKeyCallback()`.
-The callback is called on key down, key repeat and key up and should return `true` for the event to bubble up to the browser (`e.preventDefault()` will **not** be called).
+The callback is called on key down, key repeat, and key up and should return `true` for the event to bubble up to the browser (`e.preventDefault()` will **not** be called).

 Here is an example: